 You can, of course, achieve fluency without a Chinese partner.
 As mentioned, the main benefit of such a relationship is making learning more enjoyable and practical, but it’s not indispensable.

-In my article about the three paths to Chinese mastery, “having your social life in Chinese” is one option, but it’s achievable without a Chinese-speaking partner.
-Two other equally valid paths also exist:
+In my article about the three paths to Chinese mastery, “having your social life in Chinese” is one of the paths, but there are more ways to interact with native speakers than marrying one.

 Conclusion